 What Else Goes with Lentil Soup?

 Lentil soup with spinach and sausage can be made in big batches since the rest can be saved for the next day.
-It pairs wonderfully with many other added ingredients as suggested below.
+It pairs wonderfully with many other ingredients, as suggested below.

-Using either low-fat turkey sausage or leftover diced ham instead of sausage is recommended.
-Cooking lentil soup with chicken can reduce the sodium amount and also makes it remarkably lighter in taste.
+Cooking lentil soup with chicken can reduce the amount of sodium and also makes it remarkably lighter in taste.

 This lentil soup with spinach and sausage can be enjoyed with freshly baked cornbread or southern buttermilk biscuits.
 You can also pair it with crispy French bread.